Juvenile Life Without Parole: An Overview

 Since 2012, 33 states and the District of Columbia have changed their laws for people under 18 convicted of homicide, mostly by banning life without parole for people under 18, but also eliminating life without parole for felony murder or re-writing penalties that were struck down by Graham.
 Twenty-seven of the 32 reforms, plus that of the District of Columbia, banned life without parole for people under 18; the other seven states limited its application.
 All but five of the states that banned life without parole for people under 18 had previously required it in the same circumstances.

 These new laws provide mandatory minimums ranging from a chance of parole after 15 years (as in Nevada and West Virginia) to 40 years (as in Nebraska).
 Twenty-five states still allow life without parole as a sentencing option for juveniles.

 In most states, the question of virtual life sentences – a term of years that exceeds life expectancy but not life without parole – has yet to be addressed.
-There are 1,716 people serving such lengthy terms, such as Bobby Bostic of Missouri, hypothetically parole-eligible at age 112 for offenses committed at age 16.25
+There are 1,716 people serving such lengthy terms.
+One such person was Bobby Bostic of Missouri, hypothetically parole-eligible at age 112 for offenses committed at age 16, but released in 2022 due to a law passed in 2021 25

 People Serving Juvenile Life Without Parole Sentences